BridgesLab/TissueSpecificTscKnockouts/Mouse Data/Liver AMPK Ketogenic Diet/All Figures/Ketone Assay/ketone-body-analysis.md

 These data can be found in **/Users/katherinekistler/Documents/GitHub/TissueSpecificTscKnockouts/Mouse Data/Liver AMPK Ketogenic Diet/All Figures/Ketone Assay** in a file named **2019-07-18 BHB Assay.xlsx**.
-This script was most recently updated on **Wed May 20 10:12:44 2020**.
+This script was most recently updated on **Mon Jun 22 10:47:30 2020**.

 # Analysis